Minal Rohit: Awards and accomplishments

-Rohit won the Young Scientist Merit Award from the ISRO in 2007 for her contributions to their Telemedicine program and the ISRO Team Excellence Award in 2013 for her work on INSAT 3D meteorological payloads.
-Regarding the MOM project, Rohit and her colleges were praised in a speech from Prime Minister Manmohan Singh over their work on the mission with the 15 month time constraint.
+Minal Rohit won the Young Scientist Merit Award from the ISRO in 2007 for her contributions to their Telemedicine program and the ISRO Team Excellence Award in 2013 for her work on INSAT 3D meteorological payloads.
+Regarding the MOM project, Minal and her colleagues were praised in a speech from Prime Minister Manmohan Singh over their work on the mission with the 15 month time constraint.
 She graduated Gujarat University with a gold medal in electronic and communication engineering.

 She received the ISRO Young Scientist Merit Award 2013 for her contribution to the Telemedicine programme.
-Sampat was named one of CNN's 2014 Women of the Year.
+Minal was named one of CNN's 2014 Women of the Year.